MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/field-service.md

 - A Dynamics 365 instance (not a Common Data Service instance) with Field Service version 8.6.0.183 or later.

 - Dynamics 365 Guides Common Data Service version 104.1907.0.18 or later.
-[Learn how to upgrade the Dynamcis 365 Guides solution.](upgrade.md)
+[Learn how to upgrade the Dynamics 365 Guides solution.](upgrade.md)

 - Dynamics 365 Guides PC and HoloLens app versions 104.1907.XXXX or later.
 [Learn how to install the apps.]()